Turian: Biology

-Turian physiology is directly influenced by their planetary environment: according to the series' in-game “Codex” entries, a collection of background and worldbuilding information accessible by the player, the turians' thick, carapace-like exoskeleton act as protection from Palaven's high levels of solar radiation, though it does not protect them against physical impact.
-The turians exhibit characteristics of sexual dimorphism: while all individuals have mandible-like facial features flanking their mouths, turian women are presented as lacking their male counterparts' sweptback cranial crests which projects a raptor-like silhouette.
-Instead, they possess somewhat elaborate cheek extensions, and a body shape which is considerably more graceful and slender.
+Turians are depicted to be an avian species whose physiology is directly influenced by the environment of their home world, Palaven.
+Turians are portrayed to have a carapace-like exoskeleton that acts as protection from Palaven's high levels of solar radiation, though it does not protect them against physical impact.
+The turians exhibit characteristics of sexual dimorphism: while all individuals have mandible-like facial features flanking their mouths, female turians are presented as lacking the sweptback cranial crests associated with male turians that project a raptor-like silhouette.
+Instead, turian females possess somewhat elaborate cheek extensions, and a body shape which is considerably more graceful and slender.

-Like the quarians, turian biochemistry is based on dextro-amino acids, which sets them apart from most other species, including humanity, which are based on levo-amino acids.
-They cannot eat human food, or ingest any substance that is based on levo-amino acids.
-For turian individuals who engage in sexual relationships with individuals of other species, any substance exchange may potentially make either party suffer adverse reactions, including a severe anaphylactic shock suffered by turians which is potentially fatal if untreated.
-Turian blood is blue.
+Turian biochemistry is depicted to be based on D-amino acids, which sets them apart from most other species in the setting, which are based on regular L-amino acids.
+As such, turians cannot eat human food, or ingest any substance that is based on L-amino acids.
+This results in turian individuals who engage in sexual relationships with individuals of other species to be at risk of suffering adverse reactions in case of a substance exchange between either party, including a severe anaphylactic shock, which is depicted to be fatal if untreated.